Geephted/Medical-Student-Report/README.md

-# Medical-Student-Report
+# Analysis of Medical-Student Data Using Excel

 ## Overview
-This repository contains a comprehensive dataset of medical students enrolled in XYZ University during a specific academic year.
+This repository contains a comprehensive dataset of medical students enrolled in a University during a specific academic year.
 The data was collected with the objective of studying various characteristics and trends among medical students.
 It encompasses a rich combination of numerical and categorical variables, providing valuable insights into the diverse student population.

 ## Data Set
 The dataset consists of a single data file in a comma-separated values (CSV) format.
 Each row represents a unique medical student, and the columns contain different attributes of the students.